wendyverdonk93/docs/content/faq/getting-started/account-approval.md

 title : "How does the Account Approval works?"
 meta_title: "FAQ Getting Started - Account approval - MultiSafepay Support"
 meta_description: "In the MultiSafepay Documentation Center all relevant information regarding our Plugins and API.
 As well as Support pages for Payment Method, Tools and General Questions.
 You can also find the contact details of our Support Team and Integration Team."
+read_more: "."
 ---
 ## Screening process

 Once the MultiSafepay payment gateway is integrated on your webshop, you can start processing transactions.
-In order to transfer funds on your MultiSafepay Control into your business bank account, MultiSafepay's Risk and Screening department is legally required to perform a check.
-After your account has been fully approved, you can initiate a pay-out to your business bank account in [MultiSafepay Control](https://merchant.multisafepay.com).
+In order to transfer funds from your MultiSafepay Control into your business bank account, MultiSafepay's Risk and Risk Team is legally required to perform a check.
+After your account has been fully approved, you can initiate a payout to your business bank account in [MultiSafepay Control](https://merchant.multisafepay.com).

-Click [here](/faq/getting-started/are-there-any-products-or-services-that-cannot-be-sold) to view MultiSafepay's acceptance policy.
+Click [here](/faq/getting-started/are-there-any-products-or-services-that-cannot-be-sold) to review MultiSafepay's acceptance policy.

 ## Required documents

 In order to perform the check mentioned above, we kindly request you to [upload](https://merchant.multisafepay.com/activation) the following documents in your account:

-* Copy certified Chamber of Commerce extract (no older than six months)
+* Copy of a certified Chamber of Commerce extract (no older than six months)
-* Copy (in color) valid ID of the directors and/or of the person(s) with 25 percent or more interest in a company, i.e. shares, control, or profit sharing.
+* Copy (in color) of a valid ID of the directors and/or of the person(s) with 25 percent or more interest in a company, i.e. shares, control, or profit sharing.
 * A payment in the amount of 1 EUR transferred from your business bank account.
-You can initiate this payment here.
 Important: the trade name of your business bank account must be an exact match to (one of) the trade name(s) listed on you Chamber of Commerce extract.
 * Signed MultiSafepay agreement

 _Documents mentioned above are the 'standard requirements' in order to perform a check.
 Please note that depending on certain factors - such as company structure - you may be asked to provide some additional documents._